 Oh my, the kiddos you will be teaching can be C-U-T-E. But even if they are the most adorable kiddos in the classroom, they can still be sort of difficult.
 No matter where you’ll be teaching, knowing how to love the troublemakers will make your semester a whole lot better.

 When I was a spending a semester living abroad in China, I had a hunch one of the rowdy boys in my class was going to be a handful.
-From day one, I could see him squirming during class and speaking Chinese to his gang of rowdy friends even though I had an "English only" rule in my class.
+From the first week of teaching, I could see him squirming during class and speaking Chinese to his gang of rowdy friends even though I had an "English only" rule in my class.
 I knew if I didn’t find a way to love him, it was going to be a tough semester.

 No matter if you’re one of the volunteers living in Moscow or part of the group that call Krakow home, there will be students you might not get along with in your class, and that’s okay!
 Turns out teachers actually do have favorites.
 We have some tips that can help: